ratchet-stpup/CinnamonTools/applets/0dyseus@ArgosForCinnamon/PROTOTYPE_ISSUE_TRACKING.md

 ## Applet status

-- Applet ready to be publised.
-Estimated date of publishing: **May 27, 2017**.
+- Applet ready to be published.
+Estimated date of publishing: **May 29, 2017**.
 - Applet ready to be translated.

 ## Description